Connie Mack IV: International lobbying

 Mack has also worked extensively as a lobbyist for the government of Hungary.
 In December 2020, Mack joined Platinum Advisors DC to lobby in support of increased humanitarian assistance to Ethiopia.
+In 2017, he was accused of holding a "sham hearing" in the U.S. Capitol on behalf of a Ukrainian television studio.

 Personal life

 In 1992, Mack was involved in a bar fight with professional baseball player Ron Gant in Georgia.
 Mack suffered a broken ankle in the fight but a jury ultimately found that Gant was not liable for Mack's injuries.

 Mack and Ann Galluzzo were married in 1996 and divorced in 2006.
-They have a son named Connie Mack V and daughter named Addison Mack.
+They have a son named Connie Mack V and a daughter named Addison Mack.

 In 2007, while representing his Florida district in the U.S. House of Representatives, Mack married then-U.S. Representative from California Mary Bono (R-CA), former wife of Glenn Baxley and widow of Sonny Bono.
 They were the third married couple to serve in the House of Representatives simultaneously.
 Mack and Bono divorced in 2013.
 He married Jennifer Key, an international development expert, in 2018.
 They have a son named William Arthur McGillicuddy.